M-Loyola/day5-tdd-parking-lot-starter/README.md

 # Story3
+Can be ignored since it's included in the scope of story 4

+# Story4
-Can be ignored since it's included in the scope of story 4 Case 1: Given a standard parking boy who manages two parking lots, both with available position and car,
+Case 1: Given a standard parking boy who manages two parking lots, both with available position and car,
-    When park the car, Then the car will be parked to the first parking lot Case 2: Given a standard parking boy who manages two parking lots, first is full and second has available position and a car, When park the car, Then the car will be parked in the second parking lot Case 3: Given s standard parking boy who manages two parking lots, both with a parked car, and two parking tickets, When fetch the car, Then returns nothing with the error message "Unrecognized parking ticket" Case 4: Given,
+    When park the car, Then the car will be parked to the first parking lot Case 2: Given a standard parking boy who manages two parking lots, first is full and second has available position and a car, When park the car, Then the car will be parked in the second parking lot Case 3: Given a standard parking boy who manages two parking lots, both with a parked car, and two parking tickets, When fetch the car twice, Then return the right car with each ticket Case 4: Given a standard parking boy who manages two parking lots, and an unrecognized ticket , When fetch the car, Then return nothing with error message "Unrecognized parking ticket" Case 5: Given a standard parking boy who manages two parking lots, and a used ticket, When fetch the car, Then return nothing with error "Unrecognized parking ticket" Case 6: Given a standard parking boy, who manages two parking lots both without any position and a car, When park the car, Then return nothing with error message "No Available Position"

-    When, Then
-Case 5: Given,
-    When, Then
-Case 6: Given,
-    When, Then
+# Story5
+AC1: The smart parking boy will always park cars to the parking low which contains more empty positions
+AC2: All the requirements in Story 1-3 must be satisfied

+# Story6
+AC1: The super parking boy will always park cars to the parking lot which has a larger available position rate
+    (positions available / total capacity)
+AC2: All requirements in Story 1-3 must be satisfied